When you buy a VPS server, you can access it with an IP address. This tutorial will show you how to access the server with a domain name instead.

 Choose the domain that you want to point to your VPS.

-To point the domain to our VPS, we need to change the “A” record in the zone file editor.
-Basically, the settings are:
+We need to change the “A” record in the zone file editor to point the domain to our VPS.
+The settings are:

 - Host Record Name: @, or the domain name itself